Waradu/extsx/README.md

 export default Template;
 ```

-A custom error page should look like:
+A custom error page should look like (error parameter is required):

 ```tsx
 const Error = ({ error }: { error: Error }) => {